rashti-alireza/Elliptica/Src/Projects/readme.txt

 1. The name of the project function and project directory must be the same in order to be compiled correctly.

-2. If the include files to be used by others are put in the "Includes" directory.
+2. The include files used by the other projects are put in the "Includes" directory.